+'''

-WARNING: unable to read label WARNING: corrupt label_sdo
+WARNING: unable to read label

+WARNING: corrupt label sdo

+'''

 This indicates that the failure was due to an invalid disk partition.
-You can attempt to re-add the disk as described in "Re-adding a failed boot disk" on page 49.
-However, if the reattach fails, then the disk needs to be replaced as described in "Replacing a failed boot disk" on page 50.
+You can attempt to re-add the disk.

+See "Re-adding a failed boot disk " on page 66.

+However, if the reattach fails, then the disk needs to be replaced.

+See "Replacing a failed boot disk" on page 67.